DKS Investors Have Opportunity to Lead Dick's Sporting Goods, Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 21, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dick's Sporting Goods, Inc. ("DSG" or the "Company") (NYSE: DKS).
+BENSALEM, Pa., March 25, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dick's Sporting Goods, Inc. ("DSG" or the "Company") (NYSE: DKS).

 Class Period: May 25, 2022 – August 21, 2023